linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

 ### Search Items

-User can search for targeted item by the searching function integrated in Deepin File Manager.
+Users can search for targeted item by the searching function integrated in Deepin File Manager.

 1. In the address bar of Deepin File Manager, switch to search.
 2. Input keywords in the search bar and press ![enter](icon/Enter.svg), the search results will popup in the window.